fbalensiefer/Python_SimulationStudy/README.md

 -	Prepare causal graph Tex
 -	Get in touch with the data
 -	Reproducing summary stats
 - Replication of Figures and Main regression-tables (work in progress)

 **To Do:**
--	Check how to implement higher dimensional FE (group_timeID & indivID) and clustering on clustID
+- Finish work on table 7!
+-	Why are the estimates in table 6 different?
 - Check how to put SE in brackets below
 - Implement 2SLS-IV and check generated POST-Variables
 - Why does the normalized Figures look different?
 -	Apply bootstrap/ resampling to test for overrepresentation
 -	Check causal graph and identification